slapec/yaat/README.md

 Available template URLs in the scope:

--   `$ctrlsTemplate`
+-   `$controlsTemplate`

     URL of the template of table's control area.
 Rendered content goes into `.ya-ctrls`.

+    Default: `yatable/row.html`

 -   `$rowTemplate`

-    URL of the template of `<tr></tr>` element used inside the `<tbody></tbody>` section of the rendered table.
+    URL of the template of `<tr></tr>` element used inside the <tbody></tbody>` section of the rendered table.

     Default: `yatable/row.html`

 -   `$pagingTemplate`

     URL of the template of table's paging footer.
 Rendered content goes into `.ya-paging`.

-#### `yatable/table.html`
+    Default: `yatable/paging.html`

+#### Overriding the whole template
 You can't override this URL in imperative mode because the `<yat>` directive gets access to its own (and its parents') scope after the template is fetched.
 So you have to pass this URL as an argument:

 `<yat api="/api/" template="custom-template.html">`

 ### Scope API
 You can access all scope methods and objects in your templates listed above of course.
 However there are some methods which haven't been mentioned yet.
 They are usually accessed from templates.

 -   `$scope.getKey(index)`